 By default, the WordPress

 wp_hash_password() function uses an 8-pass MD5 algorithm to generate hashes.
 However, MD5 has been successfully broken using a combination of modern hardware and a technique called rainbow tables that holds a massive amount of precomputed values.
 These help an attacker try billions of combinations per second, on just one modern GPU.

 Implement your own WordPress password hashing

 You can (and should) select a different implementation, such as Bcrypt by passing the tuple (16, FALSE) to the PasswordHash object in the instantiation.
 Both functions

 wp_set_password() are pluggable, so you can provide your own implementation.
 They can be found under wp-includes/pluggable.php.

 Roots.io (the people behind the Trellis, Bedrock and Sage boilerplate WordPress system) have also released a WordPress plugin that implements bcrypt functionality for the default WordPress hash functions.

-In order to ensure that you use strong passwords and change them frequently, it is best to use a password manager.
+In order to ensure that you use strong passwords and change them frequently, it is best to use a password generator and manager.
 This can help keep all of your passwords organised in one place and remind you when it is time to change them.
 When it comes to password hashing, it is best to use a cryptographically secure algorithm like SHA-2 or Bcrypt instead of falling back to WordPress’s default.
 Rolling your own hash function is best avoided, as one mistake can introduce security issues.